 Thermostatically Controlled Hog Waterer Heaters

 The thermostatically controlled floating stock tank heater worked the best in our homemade hog waterer until the temperature dropped too low.
-It was safe for plastic, so it wouldn't melt the barrel when it floated against the side of the barrel.
-It also conserved more energy than the non-thermostatically controlled floating stock tank heater or Convert-Able Plastic Tank De-Icer.
+It was safe for plastic, so it wouldn’t melt the barrel when it floated against the side of the barrel.
+It also conserved more energy than the non-thermostatically controlled floating stock tank heater or a convertable tank de-icer.

 The best option is a heated self waterer made for hogs in the winter months.
 They are inexpensive, but vital to keep a source of water open.